Cloud gaming has potential, but its execution isn’t a breeze

 Navok: At Square Enix, we were the first ones trying to do that.
 We ported Final Fantasy games for $10.
 If you look at the revenue Square Enix makes now in mobile, it’s all from free-to-play.
 Not those Final Fantasy games.

 Tops: What I found fascinating about OnLive, I remember the E3 show.
 It was pre-Twitch.
 You could just watch everything.
-The implications of cloud gaming, outside of just playing games remotely—with all the live streaming that’s going on, you could do some really crazy stuff.
+The implications of cloud gaming, outside of just playing games remotely — with all the live streaming that’s going on, you could do some really crazy stuff.
 I talk to people who work in VR.
 You could create a virtual arena where you’re sitting in your VR headset and watching the game.

 GamesBeat: Maybe OnLive should have become Twitch.